 \begin{cor}Let $X$ be a Hausdorff locally compact space.
-If $X$ can be decomposed in a coproduct of any infinite cardinality of compact spaces, then $X$ has an infinite amount of non equivalent compactifications. \eod \end{cor}
+If $X$ can be decomposed into a coproduct of any infinite cardinality of compact spaces, then $X$ has an infinite amount of non-equivalent compactifications. \eod \end{cor}

-As consequence, we have an easy proof that spaces like the first uncountable ordinal $[0,\omega_{1})$ and the deleted Tychonoff plank $[0,\omega_{1}]\times [0,\omega_{0}] - \{(\omega_{1},\omega_{0})\}$ cannot be decomposed in a coproduct of any cardinality of compact spaces, since their Stone-Cech compactifications coincide with the one-point compactifications (Example 19.13 of \cite{SW}).
+As consequence, we have an easy proof that spaces like the first uncountable ordinal $[0,\omega_{1})$ and the deleted Tychonoff plank $[0,\omega_{1}]\times [0,\omega_{0}] - \{(\omega_{1},\omega_{0})\}$ cannot be decomposed into a coproduct of any cardinality of compact spaces, since their Stone-Cech compactifications coincide with the one-point compactifications (Example 19.13 of \cite{SW}).

 Let $C$ be a compact Hausdorff space and let's consider that $\Gamma = \N$ and $\forall i\in \N$, there exists homeomorphisms $\eta_{i}: C \rightarrow C_{i}$ and $\eta'_{i}: C \rightarrow C'_{i}$, where $X = \dot{\bigcup}_{i\in \N}C_{i} = \dot{\bigcup}_{i\in \N}C'_{i}$.
 Let's consider $\pi,\pi': X \rightarrow \N$ such that $\forall i \in \N$, $\pi(C_{i}) = i$ and $\pi'(C'_{i}) = i$ and $\varepsilon$ and $\varepsilon'$ the coarse structures on $X$ induced by $\pi$ and $\pi'$, respectively.